Dulwich Park's gates open daily at 7.30am. Closing times vary throughout the year - see our opening times page for more information.

-- cricket nets - free availability for use on a first come first served basis beside the sports fields
+- cricket nets - free availability for use on a first come first served basis besides the sports fields

 - Dulwich Park Friends - Dig the park is a volunteer programme which runs on the first Saturday of the month from 10am to 1pm; activities vary with tools and refreshments provided

-- organised walks - every Wednesday morning at 10am; group meets inside the college gate entrance
+- organised walks - every Wednesday morning at 10am; the group meets inside the college gate entrance

 About the park